Search information pages

 Aims & scope

-- from general anthropogenic sources in the environment such as PM10, cigarette smoke and diesel
+- from general anthropogenic sources in the environment such as PM10, cigarette smoke, biomass and liquid fuel combustion;

-- to nanomaterials that have been specifically engineered for special purposes, such as drug delivery and imaging.
+- to nanomaterials that have been specifically engineered for special purposes, including for drug delivery and imaging.

 All articles published by Particle and Fibre Toxicology are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.